SegaraRai/fraci/README.md

-// Define the fractional index configuration export const fiTasks = defineDrizzleFraci( tasksFraci, tasks, tasks.fi,
+// Define the fractional index configuration export const fiTasks = defineDrizzleFraci( tasksFraci, // Fraci instance tasks, // Table tasks.fi, // Fractional index column
-  { id: tasks.id },
-  { userId: tasks.userId }
-);
+  { id: tasks.id }, // Cursor (columns that uniquely identify the row within a group) { userId: tasks.userId } // Cursor (grouped by column for safe operations) );

 // Define a helper function to check for index conflicts (may vary by database)